 Often, children benefit from inhaled sedation, especially if they have their own fears about going to the dentist.

-It’s important you know that going to the dentist doesn’t have to be an overwhelming experience.
+You must know that going to the dentist doesn’t have to be an overwhelming experience.
 With sedation dentistry, we can help ensure your visit is a soothing and calm experience.
 We’ll talk with you beforehand about your medical history before determining if sedation dentistry is right for you.
 And we’ll monitor your vitals according to the guidelines recommended by the American Dental Association.
-This is a safe, approved, and increasingly popular method for managing your anxiety about going to the dentist, if you have some.
+This is a safe, approved and increasingly popular method for managing your anxiety about going to the dentist if you have some.
 And we all have a little.